Fiji fly-half Josh Matavesi

 Where does all the money go in Fiji?
 Josh Matavesi echoes Dan Leo’s questioning of governance

-centre Josh Matavesi has slammed over their handling of governance affairs in and backed calls by Pacific Rugby Welfare boss Dan Leo for the International Olympic Committee to get involved if rugby will not act.
+centre Josh Matavesi has slammed World over their handling of governance affairs in and backed calls by Pacific Rugby Welfare boss Dan Leo for the International Olympic Committee to get involved if rugby will not act.

 Leo has waged a one-man war on World Rugby since it came to light last month that Sir Bill Beaumont’s bid for re-election as chairman was being backed by disgraced Fiji Rugby supremo Francis Kean, who has since stood down from his post.

-Kean was convicted of manslaughter in 2007 and has allegations of homophobic abuse to answer, yet World Rugby allowed him to stand for election to their executive committee until a newspaper investigation made his position untenable.
+Kean was convicted of manslaughter in 2007 and has allegations of homophobic abuse to answer, yet allowed him to stand for election to their executive committee until a newspaper investigation made his position untenable.

-Despite promises of a probe into Fiji's governance, World Rugby have been slow to respond and Matavesi believes direct action by way of player strikes or potential Olympics exclusion may be the only way to force effective change.
+Despite promises of a probe into Fiji’s governance, World Rugby have been slow to respond and Matavesi believes direct action by way of player strikes or potential exclusion be the only way to force effective change.

 Matavesi, who claims he is still owed money for air fares to and from last year’s , told The Rugby Paper: “It’s going to take something like that to make World Rugby stand up and ask, ‘What’s going on here?’.
 If they are not going to be accountable for making their funding to Fiji transparent, then who is?